What is the Difference Between a Condo and Townhouse

 Regarding privacy, townhouses may offer more privacy than condos since they are no people living above and below.

-However, when it comes to security, condos may be more secure since they share security features including guards and manned video surveillance.
+However, when it comes to security, condos may be more secure since they share security features.
+These can include security guards and manned video surveillance.
 Because condos are on a higher floor, they also virtually eliminate the risk of break-ins.

 Whichever property type you decide to invest in, do your due diligence.

 While some investors may shun condos due to their perceived lack of privacy and high HOA fees, sometimes they can make great investments.